 EV drivers are always encouraged to plan ahead and know where alternative charging station options may exist in case there is an equipment problem or a station is in-use.
 Some EVs have built-in systems to help plan long distance travel and find backup charging locations in case of an outage.
 PlugShare and A Better Routeplanner also offer EV road trip planning aids.

 Future EV Charging Availability

-The State is also working on a statewide EV charging plan to help guide future investments, including approximately $20 million in federal funding flowing to the State through the 2021 bipartisan infrastructure law.
-Anyone interested to learn more about plans for future EV charging in Vermont and offer feedback on the plan development is encouraged to join an online information session on May 18, 2022.
-Please register at this link if you would like to attend.
+The State is also working on a statewide EV charging plan to help guide future investments, including approximately $20 million in federal funding flowing to the State through the 2021 bipartisan infrastructure law's National Electric Vehicle Infrastructure (NEVI) program.
+The Vermont Agency of Transportation's website has a resource on NEVI requirements and opportunities for public comment.